hkthaeh/Simple-Stock-Website/README.md

 # Simple-Stock-Website
 Basic stock website that lets you create an account with hash password, buy and sell stocks

-Made with: HTML, CSS, Bootstrap, Jinja, Python, Flask, SQLite3
+Made with: HTML, CSS, Bootstrap, Jinja, Python, Flask, SQLite3, JavaScript

 Input in terminal: